-The VSITE mission is to develop and implement the education of the highest quality that will motivate each participant (male student / female student, teachers and business people) within their ambitions and interests to involve themselves into the management of modern information technology courses.
+The VSITE mission is to develop and implement the education of the highest quality that will motivate each participant (male student / female student, teachers and businesspeople) within their ambitions and interests to involve themselves into the management of modern information technology courses.
 Professional activity is achieved within projects in economy and other areas of general and public interest, which contribute to raising the applied knowledge in the areas of VSITE activity.
-College for Information Technologies cooperates even outside of Croatia, which contributes to improvement of mission through the knowledge transfer and mobility of students and teachers.
+University of Applied Sciences in Information Technology cooperates even outside of Croatia, which contributes to improvement of mission through the knowledge transfer and mobility of students and teachers.
 There is a strong emphasis on raising public awareness of the place and the role of information technology in broader social context.